Simplify your customs today

 Many businesses built logistics and ecommerce models around this rule.

+The U.S. de minimis threshold once simplified the treatment of low-value imports.
+The suspension changes the landscape.
 Importers need to feel confident in their compliance efforts.
 Adapting to stronger classification and documentation requirements ensures smoother shipments and reduces surprises.

 In short, low-value no longer means low-friction, and importers should plan for duties, documentation, and compliance upfront.